 Fasten off leaving a tail of about 48 in.

-To create a pumpkin shape, use a tapestry needle to pull the tail through the center of the pumpkin, wrap the yarn around the side, and pull back through the center.
+To shape your crochet pumpkin, use a tapestry needle to pull the tail through the center of the pumpkin, wrap the yarn around the side, and pull back through the center.
 Give a gentle tug to make a slight indent.
 Repeat this five more times to create evenly spaced indents around the pumpkin.
 If desired, you can go around again, working over the same yarn indents until you get the result you want.

 Stem